Acting as an Attorney: The Dos and Don'ts

 - Attorneys must not make decisions about the Donor's personal care if they are only authorised to act under the Property & Financial Affairs Lasting Powers of Attorney.
 Separate Health & Welfare Powers of Attorneys are available for personal welfare decisions.

-Our dedicated team of Wills, Trusts and Probate solicitors have a wealth of experience in drafting and advising on Lasting Powers of Attorney, contact us today to discuss your individual requirements in further detail, on 01603 693500 or email us using 'Make an enquiry' form appointments available at our Norwich, North Walsham, Sheringham and Brooke offices.
+Our dedicated team of Wills, Trusts and Probate solicitors have a wealth of experience in drafting and advising on Lasting Powers of Attorney, contact us today to discuss your individual requirements in further detail, on 01603 693500 or email us using 'Make an enquiry' form appointments available at our Norwich, North Walsham and Sheringham offices.